-- (e) Local education entities that administer student work permits shall consider how enterprise zone program hiring credits could be used to benefit lower income students who apply for work permits at their offices. - SEC.
-7. Section 7085 of the Government Code is amended to read: - 7085. (a) Notwithstanding Section 7550.5, the department shall submit a report to the Legislature every-five six years beginning January 1, 1998, that evaluates the effect of the program on retaining and increasing employment among targeted populations as described in subdivision (c), public and private investment, and incomes, and on state and local tax revenues in designated enterprise zones.
+- (d) The department may assist localities in designating local business, labor, and education consortia to broker activities between the employment community and educational and training institutions.
+Any available discretionary funds may be used to assist the creation of those consortia. - (e) Local education entities that administer student work permits shall consider how enterprise zone program hiring credits could be used to benefit lower income students who apply for work permits at their offices. - SEC.
+7. Section 7085 of the Government Code is amended to read: - 7085. (a) Notwithstanding Section 7550.5 In addition to the information it makes available biennially pursuant to subdivision (e) of Section 7085.1, the department shall submit a report to the Legislature every six years that evaluates the effect of the program on retaining and increasing employment among targeted populations as described in subdivision (c), public and private investment, and incomes, and on state and local tax revenues in designated enterprise zones.
 The report shall include a department review of the progress and effectiveness of each enterprise zone, including, but not limited to, any efforts made regarding training and placement of unemployed individuals pursuant to Section 7081.
 The Employment Development Department, the State Department of Social Services, and the State Department of Education shall, for the purposes of the report, provide the department with existing data on unemployed individuals receiving training.
 The Franchise Tax Board shall make available to the department and the Legislature aggregate information on the dollar value of enterprise zone tax credits that are claimed each year by businesses pursuant to Section 7085.5.
-The Department of General Services shall provide information on the use and outcomes that the department tracks relating to the enterprise zone procurement preference. - (b) An enterprise zone governing body shall provide information at the request of the department as necessary for the department to prepare the report required pursuant to subdivision (a). - (c) Targeted populations included within the report required pursuant to subdivision (a) shall include, but not be limited to, the disabled, disabled veterans, individuals formerly on forms of federal and state assistance, individuals within the targeted employment areas, ex-offenders, and veterans. - (d) The base year for the report required pursuant to subdivision (a) shall be the calendar year commencing January 1, 2012.
+The Department of General Services shall provide information on the use and outcomes that the department tracks relating to the enterprise zone procurement preference. - (b) An enterprise zone governing body shall provide information at the request of the department as necessary for the department to prepare the report required pursuant to subdivision (a). - (c) Targeted populations included within the report required pursuant to subdivision (a) shall include, but not be limited to, the disabled, disabled veterans, individuals formerly on forms of federal and state assistance, individuals within the targeted employment areas, ex-offenders, and veterans.